Clyde-365/Website-Of-Aarish-Adhikary/README.md

 > ## "W.A.A Productions is ending support for Canary Versions the Website Of Aarish Adhikary™ (W.A.A).
 As a result, the Amazon Appstore on Windows and all applications and games dependent on WSA will no longer be supported beginning March 5, 2025."
 > ###### (Source: [Website Of Aarish Adhikary](https://aarish-adhikarys-team.adalo.com/w-a-a?target=2x5yyj8bjfapxxnxa9nu65rcn&params=%7B%7D))
 > ---
-> ### Website Of Aarish Adhikary has entered LTS (Long Term Support) for WSA versions ≥ 2311.40000.5.0, where the Magisk version, KernelSU version and GApps version will be kept up to date via new releases.
+> ### Website Of Aarish Adhikary has entered LTS (Long Term Support) for W.A.A versions ≥ 2311.40000.5.0, where the Stable version, Canary version and Beta version will be kept up to date via new releases.
-> ### This repo will not be archived and support will still be given to any users installing WSA Builds from this repo.
-Thank you all for using this repository and supporting my work, its been a pleasure serving this community.
+> ### This repo will not be archived and support will still be given to any users installing The Canary Version Of This Software from this repo.
+Thank you all for using this repository and supporting my work, its been a pleasure seeing this community.
-> ### Do make sure that you keep a look out for any updates to this repo to be notified of any futher changes to WSA and WSABuilds
+> ###
 >
 > ---
 > </details>